microbit-foundation/dev-docs/README.md

 # Microbit Developer Community Docs - PRIVATE fork

-These docs are a private mirror of [dev-docs](https://github.com/microbit-foundation/dev-docs) which are then rendered into the [micro:bit Developer Commmunity site](http://tech.microbit.org)
+These docs are a private fork of [dev-docs](https://github.com/microbit-foundation/dev-docs) which are then rendered into the [micro:bit Developer Commmunity site](http://tech.microbit.org)

 ## Using these docs